fahad85/SEBC/installation/labs/2_cm_installation.md

 Recommendation would be to manually install the required JDK to all the nodes in a cluster instead of having CM install it for you so that all versions are the same.
-Do not enter Java Home Directory in Hosts using Cloudera Manager as it causes conflicts with the environment settings For nodes not having Cloudera Manager Server edit the cloudera-scm-agent file
+Do not enter Java Home Directory in Hosts using Cloudera Manager as it causes conflicts with the environment settings For nodes not having Cloudera Manager Server edit the cloudera-scm-agent file and add export JAVA_HOME in it

 Changed all the log directories in services and cloudera management services to /data_xvdb and also change Cloudera Management Service Command Storage Directory
 Changing the config.ini for agent to data_xvdb